apigeek/architect/README.md

 ApiGeek:Architect is an automation and orchestration tool for software teams.

-Architect uses English as a scripting language to help simplify, standardise and socialise software development.
+Architect uses English as a scripting language to help simplify, standardise and socialise software deliverables.

-We take a Business Driven Development (BDD) approach to designing, deploying and governing software systems.
+We take a Business Driven Development (BDD) approach to designing, deploying and governing complex software systems.

-We actively support a number of use cases:
+Architect is built to actively support a number of high-value use cases:

 	As an over-worked Developer, I want to build skeleton code using my favourite framework As a QA Specialist, I want to generate executable BDD tests for APIs and web apps